lccc-project/lccc/lcrust/docs/formats/rlib.md

 }
 ```

 The extent field is the length (in bytes) of the string table, the next field is the offset of the header for the next string table in the file from the *beginning* of the last byte of the string table, or 0 if there is no next string table [Note: using the beginning here instead of the end of the last byte in the string table, causes a string table that occurs immediately after the end of the current header to have an offset of 1.
-This allows such cases while designating `0` the sentinel for no remaining string tables]
+This allows such cases while designating `0` the sentinel for no remaining string tables].

+If a string contained within the file is not terminated prior to the end of a particular string table, the behavior of the file parser is not specified.
+Implementations MUST produce files that do not violate this requirement.
+[Note: This allows programs to parse the string table as sparse entities rather than contiguous entities.
+Programs are expected to behave in a reasonable manner if files are encountered that violate this requirement - for example, by rejecting them, terminating the string early, or continuing the string from subsequent files]

 ### Crate Information